Jessie-ucb/Adaptive-Optics/README.md

 ## Indirect Wavefront Sensing

 Estimate the wavefront distortion based on some metrics (e.g. intensity, spot shift) and correct using spatial light modulator.
 Do not need guide-star as in direct wavefront sensing.

-a
+Applicable for more scattering sample or higher depth.